rockiger/metado-rb/README.md

 ## All your to-dos on one board.

-Metado is a cross-project plannerhows all your task from different web apps and projects in one place.
+Metado is a cross-project planner that shows all your tasks from different web apps and projects in one board.
 So you can focus on your work and not on task list management.

 ![metado-screenshot](https://metado.app/images/metado-board.png)